Frequently Asked Questions

 + Will the Arncliffe Market Gardens be affected by the proposal?

-Cook Cove Inlet is investing $320,000 in the Arncliffe Market Gardens to improve the overall viability of the Gardens and ensure that the operators can continue to provide for the local area into the future.
-The proposal includes new fencing, on-site relocation of temporary (non-heritage) structures, truck turning facilities, and new drainage, which will prevent parts of the Market Gardens site from flooding.
-It also includes a boundary realignment of generally uncultivated land.
-This land will be used predominately for the creation of new Saltmarsh habitat adjacent to the Landing Lights Wetlands.
+Cook Cove Inlet is investing approximately $400,000 within the Arncliffe Market Gardens to improve the overall viability of the Gardens and ensure that the operators can continue to provide for the local area into the future.
+The proposal includes new fencing, on-site relocation of temporary (non-heritage) structures, truck turning facilities, and new drainage and pumps, which will protect parts of the Market Gardens site from flood damage.

 + Will there be appropriate buffers in place to create separation between migratory wading birds and other species from golfers?

-The proposed golf course layout has been designed in collaboration with ecologists to ensure appropriate separation to the Landing Lights Wetlands.
-The golf holes adjacent to the Landing Lights Wetland will include bio-swales that prevent runoff from greens and fairways into the saltmarsh habitat.
-In addition, 1.71ha of new and additional saltmarsh habitat will be created, largely consolidated adjacent to Muddy Creek.
+The proposed golf course layout has been designed in collaboration with ecologists to ensure appropriate separation to the Landing Lights Wetland and Spring Street Wetland.
+The golf holes adjacent to the Landing Lights Wetland will include bio-swales designed to prevent runoff from greens and fairways from entering the adjacent saltmarsh habitat.
+Further, chemical exclusion zones and controls surrounding the use of organic fertilizers will be observed.
+In addition, 1.71ha of new saltmarsh habitat will be created, largely consolidated adjacent to Muddy Creek.
 This will create new opportunities to attract wading birds to a different part of the site.

 It is also important to note that, locating the golf course near the wetlands and migratory birds has been considered on several occasions by the relevant environmental agencies.
 For example, development approval was granted for the relocation of the golf course to the southern precinct by Council in December 2006.
 As part of the approval, the various NSW State environmental agencies reviewed the proposal and provided their terms of approval to council.

-The impact of the proposal on migratory birds has also been considered twice by the Commonwealth Department of Environment under the provisions of the Environmental Protection and Biodiversity Conservation Act 1999.
-The Commonwealth department provided an approval for the entire Cooks Cove project on 15 June 2007.
-On 18 October 2016, the Department concluded that the proposal was ‘not a controlled action’ and that the southern precinct proposal did not require any further consideration by the Commonwealth on ecological matters.
+The impact of the proposal on migratory birds has also been considered twice by the Commonwealth Department of Environment under the provisions of the Environment Protection and Biodiversity Conservation Act 1999.
+The Commonwealth department provided a controlled action approval for the entire Cooks Cove project on 15 June 2007.
+Further information can be foudn on the EPBC page.

-Both the construction and ongoing operation of the golf course will need to be consistent with a Wetlands Plan of Management that is required to be approved by Council and the NSW Office of Environment and Heritage.
+Both the construction and ongoing operation of the golf course will be undertaken consistent with an Open Space Plan of Management, a Wetlands Plan of Management, a Soil and Water Plan of Management, and Green and Golden Bell Frog Plan of Management, amongst other plans of management that will be endorsed by Council and the NSW Office of Environment and Heritage.

 + Will there be any flood impacts on the Landing Lights Wetland?

-The DA includes detailed flood modelling on both the on-site wetlands and adjacent properties.
-The modelling, which is consistent with Council guidelines and existing Council flood modelling for the broader area, demonstrates that the filling proposed can be undertaken in a form and manner that retains the appropriate hydrological balance in the Landing Lights Wetland.
+The amended Southern Precinct DA will include detailed flood modelling on both the on-site wetlands and adjacent properties.
+The modelling, which is consistent with Council and State guidelines and existing Council flood modelling for the broader area, demonstrates that the filling proposed can be undertaken in a form and manner that retains the appropriate hydrological balance in the Landing Lights Wetland.
 The Spring Street Wetlands in its current form does not have a substantial flood storage capacity and there is a balance of cut and fill across the site to ensure any off-site flood impacts are negligible.

 Moreover, the proposal includes a number of new waterbodies and new wetland habitats which contribute to water storage.
 For example, the proposal includes the establishment of around 1.71ha of new Saltmarsh habitat that will provide new ecological habitat as well as assist with improving the water quality of the site.

-+ How will the Cook Cove Inlet secure landowner consent for the Development Application?
++ How will Cook Cove Inlet secure landowner consent for the Development Application?